MonocucosTM/Monocucos/_posts/2017-06-17-personajes-grupo.md

 **Together we have the Power to change the world.**
 MONOCUCOS is an amazing family of 14 that will teach you how to have fun because they all are different.
-We talk about values, like **inclusion, diversity, tolerance, individuality, acceptance, and love**.
+We talk about values, like **inclusion, diversity, tolerance, individuality, acceptance, and love**; in order to be part of a new thought of coexistence that builds a better society in the future.
+The nature of our project is fully adaptive, that is, MONOCUCOS will take the form that society requires, to transmit its message to children regardless of their socio-economic status or geographic location.

 ![Logo](../assets/img/14.png)